slavensaka/trikoder/README.md

 ## Instructions

-1. Create a fork of this repository in your private namespace on Gitlab.
-Find button "Fork repository" on this page http://gitlab-test.trikoder.net/trikoder/assignment1
+1. Create a fork of this repository in your private namespace on Gitlab (use button "Fork repository" on this page http://gitlab-test.trikoder.net/trikoder/assignment1)

 2. Clone your fork of the repository and do the assignment.